 There’s no shortage of cozy neighborhood coffee shops in New York City, welcoming in customers with frothy cappuccinos and friendly conversation.
-And while every New Yorker has their favorite corner spot, there are cafes that rise above the rest with expertly brewed cups of coffee and award-winning pastries.
-Here, we’ve rounded up our favorite places for a cup of coffee in the city right now.Read More
+And while every New Yorker has their favorite corner spot, some cafes rise above the rest with expertly brewed cups of coffee and award-winning pastries.
+Here, we’ve rounded up our favorite places for a cup of coffee right now.Read More

-Where to find expertly brewed cups of coffee in New York City right now
+Where to find expertly brewed cups of coffee in NYC

 Variety Coffee Roasters

-Is this the best coffee shop in New York City?
-It’s certainly one of the busiest, where the line snakes out the door during rush hour.
+La Cabra is one of the city’s best coffee shops right now.
+The lines at the original location in the East Village snake out the door during rush hour.
 Truth is, it’s worth it.
-This Danish import has excellent coffee, exquisite pastries, table service, and an appealing Scandi style.
+This Danish import has excellent coffee, exquisite pastries, table service, and an appealing Scandinavian style.
 If only every day could start with a perfect cappuccino in an earthenware cup and a cardamom bun.
-A second Manhattan location in Soho has a slightly more upscale feel.
+There’s a second location in Soho.

 There’s nothing in coffee quite like Abraço, an East Village shop with so much personality it’s hard to take it in all at once.
 There’s the coffee, with wild-haired co-owner Jamie McCormick often working the bar.
 There are the pastries, such as co-owner Liz Quijada’s justifiably famous orange-scented olive oil cake.
 And there’s the scene, the chatty locals who, in the words of Frank Zappa, make this “the top freako watering hole and social HQ.”